-Whole body MRI is not widely used, but is highly sensitive to replacement of normal bone marrow 2.
+Whole body MRI is not widely used but is highly sensitive to replacement of normal bone marrow 2.

 Bone scans are the most sensitive routine imaging modality to try and identify both sclerotic and lytic lesions 1.
 In most cases they demonstrate increased uptake (hot spot) although occasionally (in very aggressive purely lytic lesions) a photopenic defect (cold spot) may be visible.
-A superscan is also a possible pattern where extensive diffuse metastatic disease results in uniform increase in uptake 3.
+A superscan is also a possible pattern where extensive diffuse metastatic disease results in a uniform increase in uptake 3.

 Treatment and prognosis